Fuku Suzuki: Music career

 In May 2011, Suzuki made his music début when he and Mana Ashida formed the music group "Kaoru to Tomoki, Tamani Mook" where they released the theme song to Marumo no Okite, Maru Maru Mori Mori! (マル・マル・モリ・モリ!), as a single under the music label Universal Music Japan.
 The single proved highly popular achieving number 3 in its first week of sales on the Oricon weekly chart, a feat which made the pair the youngest group to reach the top ten of the chart.
 The single retained its place in the top ten for twelve consecutive weeks and achieved number 1 on the 2011 truetone digital track chart.
 The song later received the Special Award at the 53rd Japan Record Awards and was certified a double platinum ringtone by the Recording Industry Association of Japan, whilst the group earned both the newcomer and special awards at the 44th Japan Cable Awards.
 Suzuki and Ashida also performed the single at the 62nd edition of the prestigious music show Kōhaku Uta Gassen.
 As a consequence of being born six days earlier than Ashida, Suzuki became the second youngest performer ever to feature on the programme.
 As of September 2014, the single has sold over 800,000 physical and over 5 million digital copies.

-Following Suzuki's success with Maru Maru Mori Mori!, he released his first single as a solo artist entitled "Iya, Iya YO~" (イヤイヤYO〜!!) in December 2012 under the Universal Music Japan label.
+Following Suzuki's success with "Maru Maru Mori Mori!", he released his first single as a solo artist entitled "Iya, Iya YO~" (イヤイヤYO〜!!) in December 2012 under the Universal Music Japan label.
 Suzuki promoted the song in front of three hundred fans at an event space in Shinjuku during the week of the song's release.
 Despite his performance being described as "ten times better than expected" by the song's writer Miruno Komorita, the song was less successful than his collaboration with Ashida, peaking at number 32 on the Oricon weekly chart.

 In 2013, Fuku collaborated with "be Ponkikkīzu" co-presenter Kanon Tani forming the group "Fuku to Kanon".
 In February 2013 the single "Neko Nyan-nyan-nyan Inu Wan-wan-wan Kaeru mo Ahiru mo Gā-gā-gā" (ネコニャンニャンニャン イヌワンワンワン カエルもアヒルもガーガーガー) was released in two versions entitled East and West which peaked at 111 and 153 on the Oricon weekly chart respectively.
 The two versions differ in the fact that in the East version, Suzuki begins the song in the standard Japanese language (largely spoken in Tokyo or "East" Japan) whereas in the West version Kanon begins the song in the Western Kansai dialect.

 In September 2014, a new version of "Maru Maru Mori Mori!" (entitled "Maru Maru Mori Mori!
-2014") was confirmed and will tie in with a special broadcast of "Marumo no Okite".
-The single is expected to be released on 24 September 2014.
+2014") was announced as a tie-in to a special broadcast of "Marumo no Okite".
+The single was released on 24 September 2014.